 Errors ⚠️

 The Cardda API uses standard HTTP status codes.
-The body of every error response is JSON and follows one of two shapes:
+Most error responses ship a JSON body in one of three shapes:

 { "error": "<machine_code>", "message": "<human readable description>" }